Saturday, December 21, 2024

 Manganese Greensand Filter

-1. Manganese Greensand filters - Uses either potassium permanganate (Oxidizing chemical) or chlorine to oxidize and regenerate the filter media.
+1. Manganese Greensand filters - These systems use either potassium permanganate (Oxidizing chemical) or chlorine to oxidize and regenerate the filter media.
 Typically regenerates every other day or by gallons used.
 MTM media is also an option.
 It is lighter, easier to backwash, and has higher service flow rates.

 Pros: Reasonably priced, fairly inexpensive to operate, does a good job at removing lower levels of iron, manganese, and H2S.